 Trees to be retained must be protected from development impacts according to the standards in this subsection to be eligible for tree preservation and tree canopy credit.
-A tree protection plan prepared by an ISA certified arborist that demonstrates adequate protection of the trees to be preserved as approved by the Urban Forester is required.
+For applications meeting criteria as outlined in MMC 16.32.042.A.1 and MMC 16.32.042.2, a tree protection plan prepared by an ISA certified arborist that demonstrates adequate protection of the trees to be preserved as approved by the Urban Forester is required.
 Tree protection methods and specifications must be consistent with ISA best management practices using either the following prescriptive path or performance path tree protection methods: